arduino/arduino-app-cli/docs/contributor-guide/development.md

 In particular, `go tool task test` runs the following tests

-- `test:pkg` which exposes cross-platform api for working with the board (those should run for every platform)
+- `test:pkg` which exposes a cross-platform API for working with the board (those should run for every platform)
-- `test:internal` runs test of the internal component of the app-cli, which targets only Linux
+- `test:internal` runs tests of the internal components, which targets only Linux

-## Running `arduino-app-cli` into the board
+## Running Arduino App CLI on the board

-This is reccomended way to test a local development version of the arduino-app-cli into a board.
+This is reccomended way to test a local development version of Arduino App CLI on a board.

 1. Connect an [Arduino UNO Q](https://docs.arduino.cc/hardware/uno-q/) board via USB.
 1. `go tool task board:install` installs the current version of Arduino App CLI on the board (`adb` is needed).
 The password of the `arduino` username of the board is requested.